The Art & Life of Richard ‘Dicky’ Chopping

 Then he took her upstairs to see mine, which was very good of him, and Ann went back to Ian and said, ‘Well, you ought to get this chap to do your next book jacket.

-Mr Fleming was not a nice man to work for.
-He was mean.
-I have been swindled all along the line.
 I was quite fond of doing the early work, but it became a bore and I hate the books.
 I don’t like the violence.
 There is enough violence in the world without needing to make it glamorous.